teuben/dc2019/README.md

 see [README_DC2018_data](data/README_DC2019_data) for more details

 We should have a USB and portable HDD during the meeting for copying large datasets, but we strongly recommend you come prepared with the data loaded on your laptop.
+We hope to have an estimate for the minimum amount of space you will need for the experiments, and/or bring your own spare external HDD.
+It will probably be closer to 100GB than 10GB.

 ## Installation